mursideyarkin/customer_segmentation_with_RFM_analysis/README.md

 **Monetary:** How much money a customer spends on purchases.

-## Data sets:
+## Datasets:
-online_retail_II.xlsx: The data set includes the sales of a UK-based online store between 01/12/2009 - 09/12/2011.
+online_retail_II.xlsx: The dataset includes the sales of a UK-based online store between 01/12/2009 - 09/12/2011.
 The product catalog of this company is mostly souvenirs.
 It can also be considered as promotional products.